pelatx/brackets-link-file/README.md

 Supports linking of existing files in the project tree.
 Also, with a file selection dialog (with image previews) or directly with drag and drop from OS file browser, allows copying files to project which will be tagged automatically.

-It also supports bi-directionality: if you delete a project file, the tag or tags are automatically deleted in the document.
+It also supports bi-directionality: if you delete or rename a project file, the tag or tags are automatically deleted or updated in the document.

 Supports direct download of libraries from CDN.
 You can download and link the library automatically in the document.
 Or just get a tag with the URL of the library for remote use.